rootbrute7000/rootbrute7000/README.md

 - 👋 Hi, I’m @rootbrute7000
-- 👀 I’m interested in python, cyber security, html, java, c++.
+- 👀 I’m interested in python, cyber security, html, java, c++, blockchain.
-- 🌱 I’m currently learning python, c++, ML
+- 🌱 I’m currently learning python and blockchain.
-- 💞️ I’m looking to collaborate on ai projects.
+- 💞️ I’m looking to collaborate on python projects.
-- 📫 How to reach me edrithivic@gmail.com
+- 📫 How to reach me root7000@protonmail.com

 <!---
 rootbrute7000/rootbrute7000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.